This is your exclusive glimpse into the first Bacha Coffee outlet in Malaysia

 Whether if you take a liking to a robust cup of local coffee served alongside toast and caramelised coconut spread, or have a more profound appreciation for specific house blends, there’s no disputing how ingrained coffee culture has always been in the fabric of Malaysian culture.
 Now, Bacha Coffee is looking to add to that appeal with its debut in the heart of the city.

-Founded by Taha Boudiq of TWG fame in 2017, the brand is meant to serve as a reinterpretation of Moroccan coffee culture for the masses.
-As the company explains it, Bacha Coffee takes its name after the Dar el Bacha palace in Morocco, which played host to cortège of international guests such as Josephine Baker and Winston Churchill, serving as the lynchpin for a union between fine coffee and culture.
+Founded by Taha Bouqdip of TWG fame in 2019, the brand is meant to serve as a reinterpretation of Moroccan coffee culture for the masses, with roots being traced back to 1910.
+As the company explains it, Bacha Coffee takes its name after the Dar el Bacha palace in Morocco, which played host to cortège of international guests such as Josephine Baker and Winston Churchill, acting as the lynchpin for a union between fine coffee and culture.

 The world of Bacha Coffee debuts in Malaysia at KLCC